It is hard to find the best metal drummers in the world of skilful drummers that we have today.

 There are some theories he might be a creator of the common “blast beat” technique.
 Charlie is best known as the drummer for Anthrax and Stormtroopers of Death.

 He is also a vivid Star Wars fan and has a life-size Han Solo in carbonite that Boba Fett signed.
-He confirmed this in an interview with one of the more popular metal magazines:

 #27 Gene Hoglan (Dark Angel, Fear Factory, Testament)